-ATTN: If you're interested in learning about our newest interactive food experiences including mozzarella-making, wine and cheese pairing, brunch, and pizza-making, you can read more about each unique concept HERE.
+ATTN: If you're interested in learning about Hungry Pop's newest interactive food experiences including mozzarella-making, wine and cheese pairing, brunch, and pizza-making, you can read more about their unique concepts HERE.

 If you’re lucky enough to have been one of the one-thousand attendees who already spent a fun-fueled evening making Neapolitan pizza and drinking bottomless wine with your friends, family, or work squad, then you already know what the hype is about.
 If not, here’s a quick run-down of how it all goes down.